-Prerequisite: BUAC 66 or equivalent, or demonstrated competence in basic bookkeeping CSU, UC, Associate Degree Applicable
+Prerequisite: BUAC 66, or demonstrated competence in

+basic bookkeeping, or equivalent

 BUAC 2 ACCOUNTING II

 This course emphasizes accounting concepts and principles relating to corporations, departmental and branch systems.
 Also emphasized is management uses of accounting data that includes financial statement analysis, cash flow statements, and an introduction to cost accounting.
 There is emphasis on stock and bond transactions.